quikwise/gxmods/README.md

 ## Loading Mods via .crx Files

-- Install the mod .crx file
+- Download the mod .crx file
 - Drag and drop it on your browser
 - Go to `opera://mods` to make sure that it loaded properly
 - Profit